akashsonowal/office-room-occupancy-classification/README.md

 The objective of the project is to determine whether a given room is occupied or not, meaning whether there is some person present in the room or not based on various variables.
 We will be using non-linear models such as Logit and Probit in detecting the Room Occupancy.

-The objective of the project is to determine whether a given room is occupied or not, meaning whether there is some person present in the room or not based on various variables.
-We will be using non-linear models such as Logit and Probit in detecting the Room Occupancy.
-METHODOLOGY:
+**Approach:**

-We have used Logit Regression model and Probit Regression Model to predict the Binary Dependent Variable – Occupancy.
+- We have used Logit Regression model and Probit Regression Model to predict the Binary Dependent Variable – Occupancy.
 Also, we have used Linear Probability Model to classify the dependent variable to compare linear and non-linear model.

 DATA DESCRIPTION:
 https://archive.ics.uci.edu/ml/datasets/Occupancy+Detection+
 Dataset: Occupancy Detection Data Set